 In the third year you can specialise further, choosing from a wide range of modules based in our latest research, and supported by subject experts enabling you to tailor your degree to your particular interests.

-There are a number of Study Abroad options, in Europe and further afield.
-Here are some of the many opportunities:
+There are a number of Study Abroad options for Philosophy/Sociology students - in Europe, North America and further afield.
+Some of the many opportunities are described here:

 Sociology was ranked 1st in the 2014 Research Excellence Framework and 96 percent of the Philosophy Department's research activity was rated as 'internationally recognised' in the same review.

 Studying Philosophy and Sociology, you need to be an active participant in your own learning, asking questions and evaluating your own thoughts, beliefs and responses.
 You will take part in discussions with your peers and academic staff and develop your knowledge and skills through:

 Every member of staff has a 'Feedback and Advice Time' every week, and students are actively encouraged to use this opportunity for one-to-one contact and informal discussion.